cobilab/falcon/README.md

 ```
 The, run FALCON:
 ```
-./FALCON-meta.sh reads.fastq VDB.fa
+./FALCON-meta.sh reads1.fastq:reads2.fastq VDB.fa
 ```
-reads.fastq and VDB.fa are only two examples.
+reads1.fastq, reads2.fastq and VDB.fa is only an example.
 For more, see folder examples.

 ## 6. Citation ##